 Carpet cleaning made easy

-A floor has to put up with a lot each day: Pet paw prints, biscuit crumbs, coffee stains or dirty shoe-soles – with carpets in particular, a lot of dirt is accumulated over time.
-The best way to clean carpeted floors and to quickly remove even stubborn stains – an overview.
+A floor has to put up with a lot each day: Pet paw prints, bread crumbs, coffee stains or dirty shoe soles – with carpets in particular, a lot of dirt is accumulated over time.
+Here's an oveview of the best way to clean carpeted floors and to quickly remove even stubborn stains.

 Why should you clean carpets regularly?

-A beautiful carpet makes the home feel cosy, emphasises features, and keeps your feet warm.
-The textile floor covering not only looks good, but it also improves slip-resistance, and dampens the noise of footsteps.
+A beautiful carpet makes the home feel cozy, emphasizes features and keeps your feet warm.
+The textile floor covering not only looks good, but it also improves slip resistance and dampens the noise of footsteps.
 The length of the pile determines how easy or demanding it is to maintain a carpeted floor.
 The maintenance effort is also determined by how often the carpet is used.
-For all carpets, regular and thorough cleaning is recommended: This maintains the appearance, increases the lifetime and, furthermore, ensures hygiene, since heavily ingrained dirt is loosened and pet hair and harmful mites are removed.
+For all carpets, regular and thorough cleaning is recommended: this maintains the appearance, increases the lifetime and furthermore ensures hygiene, since heavily ingrained dirt is loosened and pet hair and harmful mites are removed.

 Vacuuming regularly